ineiti/ineiti.ch/content/posts/how-llms-answer/how-llms-answer.md

 {{< rlhf-cycle >}}

+### Take-away

+During RLHF, an LLM

+- learns human preferences in communications
+- learns best practices when answering questions
+- is taught limitations on what it should answer (alignment)

 ## 3. Adding a System Prompt for Business Direction

 The last part of the training consists of writing a system prompt.